 We use the definitions of monochrome and colour issued by the PAGB and based on the current FIAP definition.
 A black and white work fitting from the very dark grey (black) to the very clear grey (white) is a monochrome work with the various shades of grey.
 A black and white work toned entirely in a single colour will remain a monochrome work.
 Everything else is defined as colour, including a black and white work modified by a partial toning or by the addition of one colour.

-In a competition for “colour & mono” then, unless otherwise stated, you may enter up to two images for a print competition and three for a digital competition.
+In a competition for “colour & mono” then, unless otherwise stated, you may enter up to two images.
 They can be all colour, or all mono, or some of each.

 Computer Manipulated Images